 Sausage traybake

 On busy evenings when you’re short on time or energy, a sausage traybake can be the ideal solution.
-This one-pan dinner incorporates a medley of colourful vegetables, requires minimal prep, and leaves little washing up.
+This one-pan dinner incorporates a medley of colourful vegetables, involves minimal prep, and leaves little washing up.

 To make a sausage traybake, check out this recipe from Olive.
 For a veggie version, swap pork sausages for plant-based alternatives.

-8. Courgette and quinoa stuffed peppers
+8. Courgette and quinoa-stuffed peppers

 Courgette and quinoa stuffed peppers

 With their bright, vibrant colours and varied fillings, Mediterranean-style stuffed peppers can be a real showstopper.
 While you can fill your peppers with ingredients like beef mince, turkey mince, or rice, for an extra nutritious option, consider using quinoa.
-This small grain is a complete protein, containing all nine amino acids, which are essential for nutrient absorption and tissue repair.
-Quinoa can also help to reduce the risk of heart disease, cognitive decline, and some cancers.

-To make courgette and quinoa stuffed peppers, try this recipe from BBC Good Food.
+To make courgette and quinoa-stuffed peppers, try this recipe from BBC Good Food.

 9. Roast squash and hummus winter salad